A limit process for partial match queries in random quadtrees and $2$-d trees: Partial match queries in random -d trees

-and the functions $\mu_1^\perp(s) = K_1^\perp h(s)$, and $\mu_1^=(s) = K_1^= h(s).$ \begin{prop} There exists $\varepsilon_= > 0$ such that and the analogous result holds true for $\Ec {C_n^\perp(s)}$. \end{prop} We proceed as in Section~\ref{sec:unif_convergence} by considering the continuous-time process $P_t^=(s)$.
+and the analogous result holds true for $\Ec{C_n^\perp(s)}$. \end{prop} We proceed as in Section~\ref{secunifconvergence} by considering the continuous-time process $P_t^=(s)$.
 Since we have already proved an analogous result for the case of quadtree, we give a brief sketch that focuses on the few locations where the arguments have to be modified.

-\begin{proof}[Sketch of proof] The first step is to prove point-wise convergence which is done as \citet{CuJo2010}.
-By Lemma~\ref{lem:compareE}, using a Poisson$(t)$ number of points, we have
+\begin{pf*}{Sketch of proof} The first step is to prove point-wise convergence which is done as Curien and Joseph \cite{CuJo2010}.
+By Lemma~\ref{lemcompareE}, using a Poisson$(t)$ number of points, we have

 Let $\tau_1^=$ be the arrival time of the first point which yields a partitioning line that intersects the query line $\{x = s \}$, and let $Q_1^= = Q_1^=(s)$ be the lower of the two rectangles created by this cut (for the expected value we are about to compute, they both look the same).
-Let $\xi_1^= := \xi_1^=(s)$ be the relative position of the query line $s$ within the rectangle $Q_1^=$ and $M_1^= = \text{Leb}(Q_1^=)$.
+Let $\xi_1^=:= \xi_1^=(s)$ be the relative position of the query line $s$ within the rectangle $Q_1^=$ and $M_1^= = \operatorname{Leb}(Q_1^=)$.
 Then, denoting $\tau$ the arrival time of the first point in the process, we have

-where $(\tilde P^=(t))_{t \geq 0}$ denotes an independent copy of $(P^=(t))_{t \geq 0}$ and $\tilde P^=(t) = 0$ for $t < 0$.
+where $(\tilde P^=(t))_{t \geq0}$ denotes an independent copy of $(P^=(t))_{t \geq0}$ and $\tilde P^=(t) = 0$ for $t < 0$.
 Similarly, let $\tau_k^=$ be the arrival time of the first point which cuts $Q_{k-1}^=$ perpendicularly to the query line.
 Let $Q^=_k$ be the lower of the two rectangles created by this cut, and let $\xi_k^=$ be the position of the query line $s$ relative to the rectangle $Q_k^=$.
-With this notation and $M_k^= = \text{Leb}(Q_k^=)$, we have
+With this notation and $M_k^= = \operatorname{Leb}(Q_k^=)$, we have

-where $0 \leq g_k^=(t) \leq 2^{k+1}$.
+where $0 \leq g_k^=(t) \leq2^{k+1}$.\eject

 We need to modify the inter-arrival times ${\zeta'}_k^{=} = \tau_k^= - \tau_{k-1}^=$.
-We can split ${\zeta'}_k^{=}$ in the time it takes for the first vertical point to fall in $Q_{k-1}^=$ which we denote by ${\zeta'}_k^{=,1}$ and the remaining time by ${\zeta'}_k^{=,2}$.
+We can split ${\zeta'}_k^{=}$ in the time it takes for the first vertical point to fall in $Q_{k-1}^=$ which we denote by ${\zeta '}_k^{=,1}$ and the remaining time by ${\zeta'}_k^{=,2}$.
 Letting $M_k^= = \vol(Q_k^=)$, the normalized versions of the inter-arrival times with unit mean are